Cuesta College, San Luis Obispo, CA

 Describe what you understand from the assigned textbook reading or presentation preview.
 Your description (2-3 sentences) should specifically demonstrate your level of understanding.

-"Using Coulomb's law we can calculate the magnitude of the force that a source charge exerts on a test charge, separated by a distance which we call r.
-An electric field is depicted as filling in all space surrounding a source charge, and is drawn as field lines that point outwards away from Q when it is a positive source charge, and point in towards Q with a negative source charge."Describe what you found confusing from the assigned textbook reading or presentation preview.
+"That an electric field is depicted as filling in all space surrounding a source charge."Describe what you found confusing from the assigned textbook reading or presentation preview.
 Your description (2-3 sentences) should specifically identify the concept(s) that you do not understand.

-"Keeping all of the symbols and letters sorted in my brain."If there are two more more electric forces acting on the same point charge, the point charge will experience:
+"I didn't find anything particularly confusing about the material, I just would like to see some problems worked out in class."If there are two more more electric forces acting on the same point charge, the point charge will experience:

 only the force with the greatest magnitude. the vector addition of all the forces. ****************************** only the force from the closest charge. ** (Unsure/guessing/lost/help!) ***